 The Arc Baltimore’s Community Living division assists people with disabilities in homes and apartments across the Baltimore area, all with the aim of helping people become full and active members of the communities of their choosing.
 Supports are individually tailored and are provided on a part- or full-time basis, according to their needs and preferences.
 Individuals are supported so they can be as independent as possible and enjoy friends, family, hobbies, or whatever interests they may have.

 - Direct support professionals who work in individuals’ homes and in their communities

-- Coordinators who provide case management, ensure the safe operation of homes, and provide supervision for direct support professionals
+- Coordinators who provide case management, drive the person-centered plan, ensure the health and safety of individuals, and provide supervision for direct support professionals

 - Registered Nurses

 Supported Living Options

 The Arc helps individuals live in the community as independently as possible with a variety of potential living situations and staffing arrangements.